microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Object Types.md

 ### `readonly` Tuple Types

-One final note about tuple types - tuples types have `readonly` variants, and can be specified by sticking a `readonly` modifier in front of them - just like with array shorthands.
+One final note about tuple types - tuples types have `readonly` variants, and can be specified by sticking a `readonly` modifier in front of them - just like with array shorthand syntax.

 ```ts twoslash
 function doSomething(pair: readonly [string, number]) {